opentimestamps/opentimestamps-client/README.md

     Height range: 0..800000
     File size:    64000016 bytes

-Verify an OTS proof against the local archive — no Bitcoin node, no internet:
+Verify an OTS proof against the local archive — no Bitcoin node, no internet, no public fetch:

     $ ots verify --headers .../headers.bin README.md.ots
     Success!
 Bitcoin block 800000 attests existence as of 2023-07-24 UTC

-The header archive is mutually exclusive with `--bitcoin-node` at verify time.
-Stamping is unaffected - only verification gains the new option.
+`--headers` and `--bitcoin-node` are mutually exclusive at verify time, and each takes precedence over the default auto-fetch.
+Stamping is unaffected.

 ## Compatibility Expectations